 This unique 150-hour course of study is one of the few undergraduate programs in the country in which students earn a combined BBA in Accounting and a BA in Computer Information Technology.

-With the exponential growth of technology and the increasing demand for accountants, the combined degrees are unbeatable.
-The program takes full advantage of the connections The Bill Munday School of Business has with the Austin-area ecosystem in business and technology.
+With the exponential growth of technology and the increasing demand for accountants, the combined degrees are extremely marketable to employers.
+The program connects students directly with Austin's business and technology ecosystem.

 Job responsibilities can include evaluating IT controls, data integrity, and security to assure accounting information is accurate and reliable.
-With adequate experience, an AIT graduate may be able to move into a position as a liaison who interfaces among accounting, IT, and upper-level management.
+With adequate experience, an AIT graduate may be able to move into a position as a liaison who interfaces with accounting, IT and upper-level management.

-With an AIT degree, you are prepared for a wide range of professional certifications such as Certified Public Accountant (CPA), Certified Fraud Examiner (CFE) and others.
+With an AIT degree, students are prepared for a wide range of professional certifications, such as Certified Public Accountant (CPA) and Certified Fraud Examiner (CFE) and others.
 Find more information about Professional Certifications here.

-Accounting faculty members have experience in the accounting profession as auditors, tax practitioners, business consultants, and administrators of governmental agencies.
-They also have extensive experience as college professors and researchers.
-In addition to holding licenses such as Certified Public Accountant, they also have other professional credentials such as Certified Fraud Examiner and Chartered Global Management Accountant.
-These additional certifications indicate specialization in the areas in which faculty members teach.
-The combination of faculty members’ business and academic experience plus professional certification assures accounting majors are well-prepared for success after graduation.
+Our Accounting faculty members have direct experience in the profession as auditors, tax practitioners, business consultants and government agency administrators, as well as extensive experience in teaching and research.
+In addition to holding licenses as Certified Public Accountant (CPA), some faculty members hold other professional credentials, including Certified Fraud Examiner (CFE) and Chartered Global Management Accountant (CGMA).
+These additional certifications indicate specialization in the various teaching areas.

-The Computer Information Technology faculty has decades of experience with a wide variety of private and public sector entities.
-Their responsibilities have included data base management, software application design, and consulting for process improvements.
-The faculty also has many years of experience teaching and developing academic courses that assure students gain knowledge of ever-changing technologies.
+Our Computer Information Technology faculty have decades of experience in both the private and public sectors.
+Their responsibilities have included database management, software application design and consulting for process improvements.
+The faculty have developed academic courses ensuring students gain knowledge of and experience with ever-changing technologies.